Strawberry pretzel salad is a three layered dessert that consists of a pretzel crust, a no-bake cheesecake filling, and a strawberry jello topping.

 *The lemon juice and zest is optional and is not called for in most versions of this recipe.
 I find that it really brings out the brightness of the strawberry topping.

 *Traditionally, frozen cool whip topping is used instead of the heavy cream.
-If you prefer to use that, use an 8 oz container and thaw it before mixing it in.
+If you prefer to use that, use an 8 ounce container and thaw it before mixing it in.
 You do not need to mix as long as you do when using heavy cream.

 Recommended Products